-Joan Soriano Hispanic Heritage Month Performance at SU October 4
+Joan Soriano, 'Duke of Bachata,' Performs at SU October 4

 SALISBURY, MD---Bachata, a style of social dance and music originating in the Domincan Republic, is now popular throughout the world.